jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 2. Select *File > Project > Save As …* to open the Save Project As dialog box.
 Enter *lab2_p2* as the project name.
 Make sure that the Create Project Subdirectory option is checked and click OK.

-3. Click on the Settings in the Flow Navigator pane, select Project Settings > Synthesis.
+3. Click on the Settings in the Flow Navigator pane, select *Project Settings > Synthesis*.

 4. Make sure that the flatten_hierarchy is set to rebuilt, which allows the design hierarchy to be preserved for synthesis, and then rebuilt which is more useful for design analysis because many logical references will be maintained.